 Some - but not all - of the CofE's evangelicals and Anglo-Catholics are opposed.

 Anglo-Catholics revere the traditions and ceremonies of the Church.
 Some believe a woman cannot be a valid bishop and ordaining women prevents unity with the Roman Catholics.

 Evangelicals place great stress on the teachings of the Bible and those who oppose women's ordination say scripture requires male headship in the Church.

 How many Anglican women bishops are there worldwide?

-The same month the Reverend Pat Storey, rector of St Augustine's in Derry, was appointed Church of Ireland Bishop of Meath and Kildare - the first woman Anglican bishop in the UK and Ireland.
+In September 2013 the Reverend Pat Storey, rector of St Augustine's in Derry, was appointed Church of Ireland Bishop of Meath and Kildare - the first woman Anglican bishop in the UK and Ireland.

 It would alter the leadership profile of the Church of England, which is central to many state occasions and local ceremonies across the country.

 For Christians who are not actively religious, the CofE is often the "default" Church that they turn to for weddings, christenings, funerals and education.

 Women bishops' approval by the CofE would also encourage those who are starting to call for the ordination of women in the Roman Catholic Church.